tarannagra/windots/README.md

 # Taran's windots - Komorebi Edition :D

 Hello!
 Welcome to the `komorebi` branch of my Windows config that's being used daily.
-I like a clean but informational and functional working environment.
-Such, this has been born!
-I present my desktop, Kada.
+I love a clean and powerful desktop.
+As most do, I constantly change, but for the past *five* ish months or so, I've loved the kanagawa colourscheme.
+So here, I present, my kanagawa based system.

 Featured on [awesome komorebi](https://github.com/LGUG2Z/awesome-komorebi)!